ruu9211/dublin-bikes-coffee-shops/README.md

 	* Total number of bike slots at each station.

 * Independent Variables
-	* The average rating of coffee shops within 350 meter of each station.
+	* The average rating of coffee shops within 350m of each station.
-	* The number of coffee shops within that same 350 meter radius.
+	* The number of coffee shops within that same 350m radius.
 	* The minimum distance to the closest coffee shop.

 The purpose of this analysis was to see if there are any measurable relationships between bike station slot counts and nearby coffee shop metrics.
 It wasn’t about proving any kind of cause and effect — just exploring the data to see if any interesting connections might emerge.